ForestMars/Coda.to/README.md

 ## DEPLOY

-Codato is deployable via Kubernetes, plain old Docker or close to the metal if you prefer to go containerless (a bit like streaking through a data center, I’d say.)
+Codato is deployable via Kubernetes, plain old Docker or bare naked metal if you prefer to go containerless (a bit like streaking through a data center, I’d say.)

 ### Kubernetes